 Checking your tyre wear and tread depth regularly is a key element of tyre safety and will help ensure that you avoid accidents on the roads.
 We recommend checking for wear at least once a month and before all long journeys.
 As well as reducing the risk of accidents, keeping tabs on your tyre wear will also help you to stay on the right side of the law.
 The legal minimum tread depth in the UK is 1.6mm, and for each tyre that doesn’t meet this standard, you could receive three penalty points on your licence and a £2,500 fine.

-You can check your tyre tread depth with a 20 pence piece?
-Simply place the coin into the main grooves of the tyre and if the outer rim is covered by the tread walls there is still sufficient tread to be safe and legal.
-If the outer rim is visible the tyre is close to the legal limit and should be checked by a specialist.
+You can check if your tyres have this level of tread yourself with the 20p test.
+Simply place the coin in the main grooves of the tyre.
+If the outer rim is visible, then the tyre is close to the legal limit and will need replacing soon.

 - Foreign objects

 - Emergency braking